capr/jquery.grid/jquery.dataset.md

 	var d = dataset(options)

 Create a dataset.
-The options arg can contain any dataset fields and methods, which will override any default fields, effectively enabling prototype-based inheritance.
+The options arg can contain any fields and methods, and will override the default fields.
+This can be used for extending, overriding, configuration, whatever (i.e. prototype-based inheritance).

 ### Events